-I think I have swelling in the operative eye which causes pressure.
-My good eye is also pretty strained/tired from all the work.
-I have the text on all my devices blown really big.
+I think I have swelling in the operative eye, which causes pressure.
+My right eye is also pretty strained/tired from all the work.
+I have the text on all my devices blown big.
 I love this!

-I get to sleep either on my left side or my face.
+I get to sleep either on my left side of my face.
 I love this for the first few hours of each night.
-Then my body reminds me how much it wants to turn over and move around.
-Thankfully I stack pillows that keep my from turning.
+Then my body reminds me of how much it wants to turn over and move around.
+Thankfully I stack pillows that keep mine from turning.

 The surgery involved two tiny instruments working inside my eye.
 They closed the tiny hole with a stitch.
-I can actually see the stitch in the side of my eye!
+I can see the stitch on the side of my sight!
 So crazy!